Ori Research Group

 The Building Blocks of Our Body

-At Alessandro Ori’s lab we are interested in studying how age, mutations and environmental factors affect our organs at the molecular level.
-We employ ultra-sensitive approaches that allow us to quantify thousands of proteins in tissues as well as in rare cell populations.
-Our goal is to identify in an unbiased way functionally relevant alterations of the proteome that will enable us to understand the mechanisms of organ deterioration that impact on healthy lifespan.
+The Research Group “Aging of Protein Complexes” is interested in studying how age and environmental factors affect our organs at the molecular level.
+The group employs ultra-sensitive approaches allowing the quantification of thousands of proteins in tissues as well as in rare cell populations.
+The group’s goal is to identify, in an unbiased way, functionally relevant alterations of the proteome that will enable the researchers to understand the mechanisms of organ deterioration that impact on healthy lifespan.

 - NUFIP1 is a ribosome receptor for starvation-induced ribophagy.